learn-the-web/topics/dom.md

 </div>
 ```

-When selecting things in Javascript it’s a good idea to put the selection into a variable because selecting things causes a performance hit, while reading a variable is fast.
+When selecting things in JavaScript it’s a good idea to put the selection into a variable because selecting things causes a performance hit, while reading a variable is fast.

 ```js
 // Get the single <h1>